bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 Builds can fail due to many reasons, and one of those is related to how a build is started and how Git works.

-If you start a build manually and you only specify a branch, then `git-clone` will clone that branch.
+If you start a build manually and you only specify a branch, then `git clone` will clone that branch.

 If, however, you use webhooks to automatically trigger builds on code changes, a repo host will send the commit hash of the commit which triggered the build webhook and `git-clone` will clone that specific commit.
 This would put the local git instance into detached head state.